Saturday, June 29, 2013

 Nuclear Power to Save the World?

 Last Thursday (June 13), I learned on Facebook that A., a nuclear engineer by training, had visited the AYF office in Freiburg.
 They had a lively, friendly, and exciting conversation about nuclear energy, safety, and the German decision to shut down all nuclear power plants.
-The Facebook entry continued: A. has a couple book recommendations if you're interested- here's a free PDF of one: nuclearpowervillainorvictim.engr.wisc.edu
+The Facebook entry continued: A. has a couple book recommendations if you're interested- here's a free PDF of one: nuclearpowervillainorvictim.engr.wisc.edu Another is: 'The Power to Save the World' by Gwyneth Cravens, a former anti-nuke protestor.

-I downloaded Max W. Carbon's book: Nuclear Power, Villain or Victim?
+I downloaded Max W. Carbon's book Nuclear Power, Villain or Victim?
 Our most misunderstood source of electricity.
 The book is in its second edition of 2006 and only addresses the nuclear accidents of Three Mile Island and Chernobyl.
 I agree with most of what Max Carbon writes, like these general statements: In summary, nuclear power is safe; no member of the public has ever been killed from the operation of American-type plants.
 It appears that no deaths will result worldwide from nuclear power's first 45 years of history — except at Chernobyl. (and Fukushima?).
 This is a truly phenomenal safety record for new technology.

 Nevertheless, over the years, I turned anti-nuke.
-I shall fix my opposition to nuclear power on two of Carbon's statements: Low-cost electricity is vital for the industry to compete internationally and provide jobs, and: Most of the scientific and engineering community believes the waste can readily be disposed of by deep-underground burial — where it will be harmless.
+I shall fix my opposition to nuclear power on two of Carbon's statements: Low-cost electricity is vital for the industry to compete internationally and provide jobs, and most of the scientific and engineering community believes the waste can readily be disposed of by deep-underground burial — where it will be harmless.
 A German proverb says: Believing means ignorance, and does "readily" mean safely too?

-Frequently, Carbon compares clean nuclear energy with fossil fuels that pollute the environment, stressing that most conventional power stations emit more radioactivity than nuclear power plants, not without saying they emit greenhouse gas.
+Frequently, Carbon compares clean nuclear energy with fossil fuels that pollute the environment, stressing that most conventional power stations emit more radioactivity than nuclear power plants, not without saying they emit greenhouse gases.
 This, however, is no longer a strong argument since nuclear power should rather be compared with today's renewable energy sources, where the cost of producing electricity per kilowatt-hour will forcefully enter the debate.

 The price of electricity